emwap/signature-paper/paper.md

 # Implementation

 The language is implemented as a simple deep embedding (\cref{lst:signature-deep}) on top of which the programmer interface in \cref{lst:signature-shallow} is defined.
-The simplicity of the deep embedding means that the compiler only has a small set of constructs to deal with.
+The simplicity of the deep embedding means that the compiler has a small set of constructs to deal with.
 Still it supports the definition of a richer interface to the user.
 For example, the `exposeLength` function could be implemented entirely in terms of simpler constructs.
 This way of combining a deep embedding with shallow user-facing functions has been shown to be very powerful for implementing EDSLs [@svenningsson2013combining].

 ``` {.haskell .skip #lst:signature-deep style=float caption="Signature Language (deep embedding)"}
 -- | Annotations to place on arguments or result